ramnerd/rig_veda_analysed/README.md

-# You Can directly view the OUTPUT OF THIS PROJECT IN SIMPLE WAY FOR free here https://raman-hacks.onrender.com/
+# You Can directly view the OUTPUT here https://raman-hacks.onrender.com/

 # Rig Veda Analysed